-Mobile operators however usually have millions of subscribers but own a limited number of IP addresses, usually 64.000 - 130.000 each.
+Mobile operators usually have millions of subscribers but own a limited number of IP addresses (usually 64.000 - 130.000 each).

-So how can they provide 1 IP to each of their subscribers if there aren't as many available?
-By assigning the same IP to more than 1 subscriber (carrier-grade NAT).
-In real life what happens is that many subscribers (30-100+) of the carrier get assigned the same IP concurrently.
+They are therefore forced to assign the same IP to more than 1 subscriber (carrier-grade NAT)., which translates into many subscribers (30-100+) of the carrier getting assigned the same IP concurrently.

 Instagram has to allow many accounts to be connected from the same 4G IP because this is what happens everyday between normal people that aren't automating.
 In order to use the same mobile proxy on the highest number of accounts possible, without compromising on the safeness, we need to replicate what happens in real life.

 30-100+ users with the same 4G IP assigned by the carrier.

 We can estimate that 20-40% of them have an Instagram account and browse it daily.

 Instagram can't put a low threshold to the maximum number of accounts connected to the same mobile IP, because it would risk hitting real users.
 They need to check other parameters to try to understand if the accounts on the same IP are managed by the same person or are part of a spam group.